invadium/retest/README.md

 a testing framework, using nothing, but a bunch of shell scripts and plain text files.

-With _ReTest_ it is possible to setup a minimalistic testing environment just by dropping a single bash script into your project's directory.
+With _reTest_ it is possible to setup a minimalistic testing environment just by dropping a single bash script into your project's directory.

 ## Installation

-Just download and place the _retest_ bash script near your test suit folder.
+Just download and place the _reTest_ bash script near your test suit folder.

 You can use _curl_ for that: